The Committee consisted of the following Members:

 A second duty that we have called for is an annual assessment of the funding required, particularly to meet the purposes in clause 1.
 A third is for current and future Ministers to use the powers in the Bill to improve transparency in the supply chain and strengthen the position of the farmer in it.

 Patrick Begg: I back up what Tom says.
 I am not sure that our organisation is worried about the powers, but we will certainly be asking for duties to fill the gaps, such as a duty to create multi-annual payment settlements.
-That is not exceptional; the Environment Agency do it for flooding.
+That is not exceptional; the Highways Agency do it and the Environment Agency do it for flooding.
 It is a question of creating confidence and certainty within the farming industry that it will stick and that people can invest with confidence.
 We would also wish for a duty to get an independent assessment of the quantum of money required to deliver the aspirations set out in clause 1.

 Martin Lines: There are lots of powers in the Bill, but the concerns for farmers in the network are about who can use them and how, and what triggers them.
 Some of those powers should be duties.
 It is about the long-term view of how we need to manage and be managed as farmers.